James McDivitt and Ed White inside the Gemini spacecraft for a simulated launch at Cape Canaveral.

 The final Gemini mission, during which the crew made the first observation of a solar eclipse from space.
-After Gemini 12 had docked with its GATV, Aldrin carried out the first of three spacewalks, attaching a 30-meter rope from the GATV to a docking bar on the capsule – a tether twice as long as that used on Gemini 11.
+After Gemini 12 had docked with its GATV, Aldrin carried out the first of three spacewalks, attaching a 30-m rope from the GATV to a docking bar on the capsule – a tether twice as long as that used on Gemini 11.
 To combat some of the problems of fatigue experienced on previous spacewalks, a number of astronaut restraints had been fitted to Gemini 12's exterior.
 These helped Aldrin work at a more methodical, relaxed pace.
 His spacewalk was also the first to have been rehearsed underwater in NASA's Neutral Buoyancy Tank.
-Gemini 12 splashed down less than 5 kilometers from its primary recovery target area.
+Gemini 12 splashed down less than 5 km from its primary recovery target area.

 Gemini Agena Target Vehicle (GATV)

 A modified Agena stage launched by an Atlas, which served as a target for rendezvous and docking experiments during the Gemini program.
 The GATV was an Agena D with a Target Docking Adapter (TDA) on the front.
 At the start of the Gemini 9 mission, the GATV launch failed and the vehicle fell into the ocean.
 It was replaced by a backup called the Augmented Target Docking Adapter (ATDA) which was not a modified Agena but simply a TDA with a cylindrical back end to mate it directly to the Atlas.
 Unfortunately, the ATDA's shroud failed to separate properly leaving it in "Angry Alligator" mode and unable to support the docking.